 - Get art materials as soon as the school agrees to do the event.

-- I used Reeves non-toxic watercolors.
+- Use simple supplies.
+I used Reeves non-toxic watercolors.
 Squeeze a minimum of seven colors onto their palettes before the start of class.
 Supply brushes in three sizes, and hand them out in one-gallon Ziploc bags with three pieces of paper towel.
 Bring a few gallons of water and disposable cups for cleaning brushes.
 Keep the supplies simple.

 - Keep the first class short — no more than 1 or 1 1/2 hours long.
 You want them to miss painting outside, not think it is boring.